 We have a very diverse program – US and international graduates, allopathic and osteopathic medical school graduates.
 Dignity Health is an industry leader in an honoring commitment to Diversity, Inclusion, and Belonging, and our residency program embraces that recruitment and retention philosophy!
 If you are hoping to be a trainee in any residency program in the State of California, you need to visit the Medical Board of California or Osteopathic Medical Board of California websites well in advance of the ERAS season to make sure you meet (or will soon meet) all of the pre-qualification requirements to train in our state by the next Spring.
 To rank our program or to be recruited by us, you must be qualified for all pre-hire requirements as dictated by the Dignity Health Human Resources and Legal departments and by our Graduate Medical Education office.
 We do not offer observerships, externships, research opportunities, or anything of that nature.
 Medical student rotations go through the VSAS system at the UCLA School of Medicine.

-Do you takes any visa holders? **J-1 Visa Update**: Given the disruption and delays in processing requirements for J-1 applicants (who are not currently/ permanently residing in the U.S. with a valid social security card and US work authorization), we have suspended review consideration of new or other J-1 applicants until 2022.
+Do you takes any visa holders? **J-1 Visa Update**: We will consider J-1 applicants this interview season.
 We do not have an H1-B or H2-B sponsorship.
 We do though consider F-1/OPTs who have a full year’s eligibility.

 Is my ERAS application considered, if I have not taken USMLE 2CS or COMLEX 2PE?
 For international medical school graduates, please see the Application Requirements section.
 U.S. and Canadian graduates without a step 2 skills exam, your ERAS file is reviewed impartially, given that that examination was suspended as of March 16, 2020.

 What sets the St. Mary’s Internal Medicine Residency Program apart from other programs?
-Celebrating its 53rd year as one of the UCLA-affiliated training site campuses, we believe that St. Mary’s offers one of the best residency experiences in Southern California.
+We believe our programs is one of the best residency experiences in Southern California.
 Our program combines the best of academic medicine in a community hospital setting coupled with advanced residency training options in subspecialty medicine rotations at the Los Angeles County Harbor-UCLA Medical Center, the Level I Trauma Center.
 We augment our exceptional inpatient training with a wide variety of outpatient experience clinics and offices.
 In addition, our program provides excellent critical care training and our graduates are very well equipped in treating severely ill patients.
 Because we are the only residents in the hospital we have lots of hands-on exposure to running codes and doing procedures (endotracheal tube intubations, central lines, lumbar punctures, etc).
 St. Mary Medical Center is a Level 2 Trauma Center and is an Comprehensive Primary Stroke Center.
 We will soon complete the final step to become a Comprehensive Stroke Center.
 St. Mary residents (even at the R-1 level) get maximum face time and direct access to all of the attendings.
 At some other training centers, only fellows get unfettered access to attendings.
 At St. Mary (and related training sites), the hospitalists and attending physicians in all medical and surgery specialties are eager to teach residents.

 We value a balanced personal life as much as we value hard work.
 We hope you take the time to learn more about St. Mary Medical Center by applying for a position with us!
 If you interview with us, feel free to ask any questions when you meet with our housestaff, faculty, and programs leaders on your Interview Day!